Software and tools we use to grow our FBA business

 Knowing that China sellers are copycats, they just want to private label something. i.e. ODM products.

-Since we want to be unique and sell it for the long run, we create our own version to own the mold and prevent China sellers from selling the same thing.
+Since we want to be unique and sell it in the long run, we create our own version to own the mold and prevent China sellers from selling the same thing.
 The more expensive and harder it is for a seller to copy our product, the bigger the barrier to entry.

 One of our best selling products used to sell 100 units a day.
 That has now dropped to 20-30 because of so many copy cats.
 It was an easy product to copy and they got away with it.